CLAM101/CosmicCreaturesWebsite/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Gitflow

+Develop is the staging branch, master is productions, for now we don't have a production deployment.

+Create feature branch from develop, never create a feature branch from master unless its for a specific hotfix.

+Make changes on feature branch, once complete make merge request into develop for peer review.

+Once approved merge feature branch into develop.

+Periodically a production release will be done into master.